Dee-Licious. A superb treat that practically eliminates my need to ever go to Dairy Queen again.

 - 5 egg yolks

 - Roll out the cookie dough into bite-size balls (about 50 per half roll of cookie dough) and stick them in the freezer.

 - Split open the vanilla bean and scrape out the seeds.
-Add to a medium saucepan with the milk, heavy cream, sugar, corn syrup and light corn syrup.
+Add to a medium saucepan with the milk, white sugar, heavy cream, corn syrup and light corn syrup.